laracasts/blog/articles/01-build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

+---
-# Build a simple online store using Laravel Folio, Livewire v3, and Volt
+title: Build a simple online store using Laravel Folio
+description: What makes the Laravel ecosystem magical is that there are always new things to learn and experiment with.
+Some of the latest additions to it are Laravel Folio and Volt.
+---

 What makes the Laravel ecosystem magical is that there are always new things to learn and experiment with.
 Some of the latest additions to it are Laravel Folio and Volt.